Matoran/DevRank/README.md

 }
 ```

-This allows to specify thickness of relations according to the `size` or `count` in our case and for users we increase the size according to the PageRank.
+This allows to specify thickness of relations according to the `size` or `count` in our case and for users we increase the size according to the centrality value.
+We also use the `community` field to specify coloring differently according to `partition` of user.
 We can see the thickness of links for the different repositories here in the top Scala repositories for example:

 ![](assets/topScala.png)